webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 **<a href="https://github.com/webaverse/contracts" target="_blank" rel="noopener noreferrer">Click here to view the smart contracts for XRPackage Publishing</a>**.

 Congratulations!
 You've successfully created and published your first XRPackage!

+See [`Examples`](./4-examples.md) for more fully open-source example of content you could package with XRPackage!